wangx404/JAV_actress_face_recognition_demo/1_clean_data/README.md

 - threshold: probability threshold.
 If the third class (male face image) or the forth class (no face image) probability higher than the threshold, the script will delete corresponding image.

-The result of faces in example image are shown belown.
+The result of faces in example image are shown below.
 In the sheet, we can see that the probability of class 3 is 0.928 for man's face.
-But the probability class 3 for woman's face is higher than 0.5.
-So when choosing a probability threshold, you should be careful.
+But the probability of class 3 for woman's face is higher than 0.5.
+Be careful when choosing a probability threshold.

 | image name/prabability | class 1 | class 2 | class 3 | class 4 |
 | :------: | :------: | :------: | :------: | :------: |